-Goal 3: Ensure proper disposal of wastewater to protect groundwater and surface water resources.
+Goal 1: Ensure proper disposal of wastewater to protect groundwater and surface water resources.

-- A. Assess the potential impacts to groundwater when reviewing a proposed development that will rely on private onsite wastewater treatment systems. - B. Encourage the use of alternative wastewater treatment options (i.e., new technologies, group sanitary systems, public sewer, etc.) where appropriate.
+- A. Determine the capacity of the soil to treat wastewater and the potential impacts to groundwater when reviewing a proposed development that will rely on private onsite wastewater treatment systems. - B. Encourage the use of alternative wastewater treatment options (i.e., new technologies, group sanitary systems, etc.) where appropriate.